-Our unaudited interim condensed consolidated financial statements as at and for the three month periods ended March 31, 2023 and 2022 have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB").
-Under International Financial Reporting Standards ("IFRS"), additional disclosures are required in the annual financial statements and therefore, our unaudited interim condensed consolidated financial statements and accompanying notes should be read in conjunction with the notes to our audited annual consolidated financial statements for the years ended December 31, 2022 and 2021.
+Our unaudited interim condensed consolidated financial statements as at and for the three and six-month periods ended June 30, 2023 and 2022 have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB").
+Under International Financial Reporting Standards ("IFRS"), additional disclosures are required in the annual financial statements and therefore, our unaudited interim condensed consolidated financial statements for the years ended December 31, 2022 and 2021.